geoblacklight/geoblacklight/schema/schema-commentary.md

 ### Language

 This field is intended to indicate the language of the dataset, map, and/or supporting documentation.
-The most common practices is to spell the name language out in English.
+The most common practice in this community is to spell the name language out in English.
 (Ex.
 "French")

 ### Publisher